Mark Douglas Olson: 2008 campaign

 In 2008, the Republican Party in District 16B chose to endorse former Secretary of State Mary Kiffmeyer instead of Olson.
 Olson considered re-election anyway, but did not file for re-election, leaving Kiffmeyer as the Republican candidate to face Democrat Steve Andrews in the election.
 During the week-long filing period for the House, it was announced that Senate District 16 Senator Betsy Wergin would be appointed by Governor Tim Pawlenty to be Public Utilities Commissioner and would be resigning her seat.
 This created a special election which Olson and Republican Activist Allison Krueger both filed for.
 After successfully defeating Krueger for the endorsement of local Republicans, elected Republican members of the State Senate and U.S. Senator Norm Coleman publicly criticized the endorsement.
-Senate caucus members organized support for Krueger in the state's primary, who because of the timing of the special Eelection's filing period, was still on the primary ballot without an opportunity to withdraw.
+Senate caucus members organized support for Krueger in the state's primary, who because of the timing of the special election's filing period, was still on the primary ballot without an opportunity to withdraw.
 Olson was defeated in the primary by Krueger 46% (1518) to 54% (1771).
 After the primary, local delegates again convinced to reassess their endorsement and voted 61-18 on the first ballot to re-endorse Olson over Alison Krueger as a write in candidate.
 In the General election Olson received 3.2% (1462) to Krueger's 48.1% (22271).
 DFL candidate Lisa Fobbe received 48.3% (22356) and won the election.
 Olson's turnout was greater than the margin of Kureger's defeat.

 During Minnesota's 2008 recounts, there were reports of Olson's name being either intentionally or erroneously written into the write-in sections for other races, including the 2008 United States Senate election.